Jessie Louise "Sis" Daniels Wolcott

 On September 19, after a long illness, Jessie Louise “Sis” Daniels Wolcott (Mom, Gram, Great-Grandma, Aunt Sis,) passed away peacefully at Guthrie Hospital at the age of 89.
 She was predeceased by her father Edward Daniels, stepfather Paul Davidson, Mother Louise Davidson, brother Sidney (Betty) Daniels, brother Edward (Virginia) Daniels.

-Jessie was born on April 30, 1930 in Sayre Pa.
-She lived in the Valley her whole life with the exception of the few years she spent living and playing in Las Vegas N.V.
+Jessie was born on April 30, 1930 in Sayre, Pa.
+She lived in the Valley her whole life, with the exception of the few years she spent living and playing in Las Vegas, Nev.
 She was a 1948 graduate of Sayre High School and part of the Sayre High School Marching Band.

 She was of the Episcopal faith.
 She was a strong and loving woman with a keen ability to make her loved ones laugh.
 We will miss her every day.